bartvandebiezen/css-conventions/README.md

 - Start with descriptive variables, followed by the functional variables.
 - City block sizes may be used for functional names.
 Higher number means darker, lower number means lighter.
 You can use Less or Sass functions to control the variants.
 It is also possible to use descriptive names for variants.
-- Use variables even for black or white.
+- Use variables even for black or white, because black and white could contain, depending on the styleguide, a tint.
+- Good functional colors are: color-ui; color-ui-accent; color-heading; color-subheading; color-text; color-text-diap; color-cta; color-primary; color-secondary; color-tertiary; color-error; color-success; color-select; color-focus;

 **Right:**
 ```Less